1. How do I install Gena Web Gallery Creator?

 <input type=submit value="Buy">

-<a href="https://www.winssecure.com/cgi-bin/cart32.exe/kozasoftcom-ItemList?Referer=http://www.kozasoft.com/Galleries/cart/index.htm">View Cart</a>
+&nbsp; <a href=”https://www.winssecure.com/cgi-bin/cart32.exe/kozasoftcom-ItemList?Referer=/Galleries/cart/index.htm”>View Cart</a>

 </form>